wiegerw/blocks/README.md

 ## Acknowledgements

-Thanks to Huub van de Wetering for providing the visualizations of the puzzles, and thanks to Alex Uuldriks for handing me Hara's Diabolical Cube puzzle and challenging me to solve it.
+Thanks to Huub van de Wetering for providing the visualizations of the puzzles, and thanks to Alex Uuldriks for handing me Hara's Cube puzzle and challenging me to solve it.

 ## Links to puzzles